Quirlos/Quirlos/README.md

 I'm always open to critics and sugestions, so if you have any of those, feel free to give them

-Thank you for visiting my profile, hope you find something of interest/useful here!
+Thank you for visiting my profile, maybe you'll find something of interest/useful here!
 </div>
 <div style="display: inline_block" align="center">